 Class of Fixed Asset Depreciation Rate

-Buildings and Building Improvements 2.5% - 100%
+Buildings and building improvements 2.5% - 100%

+Office equipment 5% - 100%

-Plant and equipment 5% - 50%
+Fixtures and fittings 5% - 20%

+Computer hardware 25% - 100%

-Computer Software 25% - 50%
+Computer software 25% - 100%

-The asset residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
+The assets residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.

 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
-These gains or losses are included in the statement of comprehensive income.
+These gains or losses are recognised in profit or loss in the period in which they arise.
 When revalued assets are sold, amounts included in the revaluation surplus relating to that asset are transferred to retained earnings.